think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 18th
 > I ate dinner with my friends Tian yuefeng and Qiu shuxin.
 We talked a lot about my relation with Qiu shuxin and she rejected again because she thought being dating with me is not remunerative for her.
 I felt very disappointed because she had no love to me.
 I should let it go.

+### 19th
+> I couldn't do any complicated work these days because the rejection of Qiu shuxin.
+I am regret to unthoughtful expression to her now.
+I don't know how to get rid of this situation.
+I hate such a hesitant me.